X

 Impatiens

-When to plant impatiens in Arizona
+When to plant Impatiens in Arizona:

-Plant transplants outside from April – May
+Plant seeds or transplants outside: April – May

 How to grow Impatiens: